A Distributed Titles Book

 In this creative foray into persona poems, Walker immerses himself in the life of African American jockey Isaac Burns Murphy (1861–1896).
 The son of a slave, Murphy’s legendary career riveted the attention of the nation and established him as one of the greatest jockeys of all time.
 Walker’s poetry breathes life into the voices of Murphy and his family, the neglected history of African Americans in thoroughbred racing, and racial tensions in the post-Civil War South.

 Published in 2010 by Old Cove Press

-Frank X Walker is a native of Danville, Kentucky, and associate professor of English at the University of Kentucky.
-He was appointed Kentucky Poet Laureate, 2013–2014 by Governor Steve Beshear.
-A founding member of the Affrilachian Poets, he created the word “Affrilachia” to help make visible the black experience in the Appalachian South.
-He is the author of five poetry collections: Affrilachia, Buffalo Dance: The Journey of York, Black Box: Poems, When Winter Come: The Ascension of York, and Isaac Murphy: I Dedicate This Ride.More info →
+Frank X Walker is a native of Danville, Kentucky, and professor of English at the University of Kentucky.
+A former Kentucky poet laureate, he is founding member of the Affrilachian Poets.
+Walker created the word Affrilachia to help make visible the Black experience in the Appalachian South.
+He is the author of many poetry volumes, including Affrilachia, Buffalo Dance: The Journey of York, Black Box: Poems, When Winter Come: The Ascension of York, and Isaac Murphy: I Dedicate This Ride.More info →

 Save 20% ($12.8)

 Permission to photocopy or include in a course pack via Copyright Clearance Center

 This groundbreaking work of Black Appalachian poetry portrays award-winning poet Frank X Walker’s journey growing up “Affrilachian” in rural Kentucky.

 Sign up to be notified when new Poetry | American | African American titles come out.

 We will only use your email address to notify you of new titles in the subject area(s) you follow.
 We will never share your information with third parties.